craigdanj/miniblog/README.md

 #### It also uses React hooks and GraphQL hooks in the client since hooks is what React projects will eventually move towards.

-- The blog demonstartes how queries, mutations and pagination wih queries is done.
+- The blog demonstrates how queries, mutations and pagination wih queries is done.
-- The login page of course demonstrates authentication.
+- The login page of course demonstrates how token authentication.
+Since this a demo it stores the AUTH cookie in local storage however ideally you would have it stored as a cookie via HTTP headers with the 'Secure' and 'HttpOnly' driectives set.
 - The chat page demonstartes the use of subscriptions.
 Note when you refresh the chat page you loose your chat history since it isnt saved in a database.
 - The file upload page demonstrates how file uploads can be handled with GraphQL.
 For this feature too the backend does not store data but does return a response.